 Join us on Zoom for an informal book chat once a month to share your thoughts on what you’ve been reading!
 (For now, it’s Bring Your Own Bagel!)

-After each meeting we post a summary of the shared comments (anonymous), along with a link that will provide a description of the plot or contents, and show any availability at the Scotch Plains and Fanwood libraries.
+After each meeting we post a summary of the shared comments (anonymously), along with a link that will provide a summary and reviews, and show any availability at the Scotch Plains and Fanwood libraries.

 You might find your next good book from this great mix of fiction, non-fiction, mysteries, thrillers and more!

 October Meeting Reads

 The President’s Daughter by Bill Clinton and James Patterson — this thriller is long, but a very easy read.
 Clinton’s insider knowledge of the presidency enhances the story.
 It follows their previous collaboration The President is Missing, but each book can stand alone

 The Midnight Library by Matt Haig — while this is proving to be an inspirational favorite for many, others find the delivery of its message (we can change our own lives) to be drawn-out and heavy-handed.

 The Speckled Beauty: A Dog and His People by Rick Bragg — a charming read that can make a cat owner yearn for a dog!
 Bragg’s writing is engaging and his voice remains true to his roots.
 A heartwarming story that would make a great TV movie.